 Michale Collins House is located in Clonakilty.
 The “Big Fella” as Collins was often known, is a key figure in the fight for Irish Independence.
 The museum is dedicated to telling Collin’s life story entwined with the history of Ireland’s revolutionary history.
 The Michael Collins Centre is A family run interpretive centre and museum, located at Castleview just outside of the seaside town of Clonakilty.
 Tim and Dolores Crowley who are directly related to Michael Collins run the Michael Collins Centre.
 Tim’s Grandfather, also called Tim Crowley was on active service during the 1916 Rising and was afterwards interned at Fron-goch Camp in Wales, in loft No 3 with Michael Collins.
 The Crowley Farmhouse at Letter, north of Clonakilty was HQ and safe house for the Clonakilty Battalion of the IRA during the War of Independence.
-One of the Crowley sisters Margaret was Adjutant of the (Cumman na mBan) in Clonakilty town, she used the Crowley farmhouse as a halfway house for despatches and other material being sent on to outlying IRA and Cumman na mBan units.
+One of the Crowley sisters Margaret was Adjutant of the (Cumann na mBan) in Clonakilty town, she used the Crowley farmhouse as a halfway house for despatches and other material being sent on to outlying IRA and Cumann na mBan units.
 You could easily visit both sites in the one day.

 Honoria Nagle (AKA Nano) was born in 1718 to a wealthy Cork family.